 ICANN’s ongoing commitment to its own evolution and improvement has been incorporated into its Bylaws.
 In particular, the Article IV, Section 4 of the Bylaws require the periodic review of relevant ICANN organizations and committees including each of the Supporting Organizations (SOs), each of the Advisory Committees (ACs), and the Nominating Committee.

-Currently, there is a review of At-Large focusing on the Regional At-Large Organizations and the At-Large Structures underway.
-This Review will evaluate the effectiveness of At-Large Structures and, more broadly, the At-Large Community’s organizational effectiveness and how well it has fulfilled its mission of acting for the interests of end users worldwide within ICANN.
+A review of At-Large, focusing on the Regional At-Large Organizations and the At-Large Structures, is currently underway.
+This Review evaluates the organizational effectiveness of the At-Large Community and how well it has fulfilled its mission of acting for the interests of end users worldwide within ICANN.
 Inputs from end users are essential.

 Why should end users care?